apache/openwhisk-package-kafka/README.md

 }
 ```

-However, if I post the same message content with `isJSONData` set to `false`, my trigger payload would look like this:
+However, if the same message content is posted with `isJSONData` set to `false`, the trigger payload would look like this:

 ```JSON
 {